 Perhaps your Outer Banks vacation is a special occasion for you and your significant other.
 Looking for romantic things to do in Outer Banks?
 The Outer Banks islands are so romantic they inspired a Nicholas Sparks novel and movie starring Richard Gere and Diane Lane.
 Nights in Rodanthe, anyone?

-- Sunrise on the beach – maybe obvious, but obviously romantic!
+Sunrise on the beach.
+It may be obvious, but obviously romantic!
 Assuming you and your S.O. are morning people, that is.

-- Elizabethan Gardens – 10 acres of botanical and sculptural gardens that change with the seasons, these gardens are a living memorial to Queen Elizabeth.
+Elizabethan Gardens.
+These 10 acres of botanical and sculptural gardens that change with the seasons are a living memorial to Queen Elizabeth.
 Turn your visit into an entire day and stick around to check out the nearby outdoor play, The Lost Colony, the nation’s longest-running outdoor symphonic drama.

-- Jockey’s Ridge State Park has some of the largest living sand dunes on the East Coast and is a great place to watch the sun go down.
+Jockey’s Ridge State Park.
+This park has some of the largest living sand dunes on the East Coast and is a great place to watch the sun go down.

-- Boat charters – there are lots of options for chartering a sailboat to take a spin on the water.
-Choose from a fishing excursion, a sunset dinner, or whatever suits you.
+Boat charters.
+Another romantic thing to do in OBX is to charter a sailboat to take a spin on the water.
+There are a lot of options – choose from a fishing excursion, a sunset dinner, or whatever suits you.

 Things to Do in the Outer Banks When It’s Raining

 While we hope your Outer Banks vacation is filled with sunshine, there’s a chance you might get a rainy day, especially if you go in the shoulder season to avoid crowds or save money.
-In that case, it’s best to be prepared with a backup plan should it decide to rain on your trip to the Outer Banks.
-Here are a few ideas to occupy a rainy day in the Outer Banks.
+Here are a few activities in Outer Banks to occupy a rainy day.

-- North Carolina Aquarium – located on Roanoke Island, the North Carolina Aquarium focuses on sustainability and quality, the long-term health of their animals.
+North Carolina Aquarium.
+Located on Roanoke Island, the North Carolina Aquarium focuses on sustainability and quality, and the long-term health of their animals.
 The aquarium offers summer camp programs for kids, and shark dives for open-water certified divers.

-- Paint Your Own Pottery – there are several “paint-your-own-pottery” studios throughout the Outer Banks, where you can turn a rainy day into a fun art project.
-Not only will you get to express your creative side, you’ll have a unique souvenir to bring home from your Outer Banks vacation.
+Paint Your Own Pottery.
+There are several “paint-your-own-pottery” studios throughout the Outer Banks where you can turn a rainy day into a fun art project.
+Not only will you get to express your creative side, but you’ll also have a unique souvenir to bring home from your Outer Banks vacation.